kapstan/dfm-wp-public/README.md

 1. Set up a local WordPress development environment using VVV (https://github.com/Varying-Vagrant-Vagrants/VVV), MAMP, or any other local development setup you prefer.
 2. Fork the DFM WP Public repo here: https://github.com/dfmedia/dfm-wp-public
 3. Clone the fork into the plugins folder of your local WordPress environment
 4. Add functionality to the plugin as outlined below.
-When you're finished, create a pull request back to the dfmedia repo and let us know.
+When you're finished send us a link to your github repo with the branch with your work.

 Notes: